Student reporters take on fake news at SXSWedu

 The teenagers and educators from Manor, Pflugerville and Cedar Ridge High Schools were asked where they commonly come across fake news and how they recognize the difference between what is real and what is false.
-Many students pointed out that the rise of social media makes it easy for stories to spread quickly without verification.

 “It’s really easy to hit retweet or share and stuff like that, and I think that before you do that you should check and make sure it’s true,” said Dorrian Murphy, a student at Pflugerville High School.